Samuel Salter

 Samuel Salter (born August 9, 2000) is a Canadian professional soccer player who plays as a forward for Atlético Ottawa in the Canadian Premier League.
+He has signed a pre-contract to join Swedish Allsvenskan club GAIS in January 2026.

 Early life

 Salter played in the Montreal Impact Academy from 2013 until 2016.
 Afterwards, he played with CS Étoiles de l'Est. In high school, he attended the ecole secondaire Antoine de Saint-Exupery where he was coached by Sandro Grande.
 He played for the Quebec provincial team, helping them to win a national bronze in 2017.
 In 2018, he moved to France to join ASPTT Dijon in France's top U19 league.
 He also had a two-week trial with the U19 team of RC Lens.

 College career

 After graduating high school, he attended Dawson College in Quebec, in 2017, where he was the CCAA - ACSC Men's Soccer All-Canadian for the 2017, the RSEQ Rookie of the Year, Player of the Year and led the conference in scoring with nine goals in nine games.
 He was named the school's Athlete of the Year.

 In 2019, he decided to attend California State University, Northridge in the United States, playing for the men's soccer team.
 He scored two goals, including the game-winning goal, in his debut on August 30, 2019, in the season opener against the Ohio State Buckeyes. earning him Big West Conference Freshman of the Week honours.
 At the end of the season, he was named to the Big West All-Freshman Team.
+Due to the COVID-19 pandemic, he was unable to return in-person to the school for his second year, eventually deciding to pursue a professional career and completing his degree online at a Canadian university.